RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/02 Whack-a-Witch/whack-a-witch.md

 ###Test Your Project
 __Click the green flag__ and see what your witch does.
 Why does she get stuck on the edge of the screen?

 6. To stop the witch getting stuck we need to make her go back the other way when she touches the edge of the screen.
-Below your
+Edit your existing script by adding a  an `if on edge, bounce` block below your
-`move speed steps` block add an `if on edge, bounce` block.
+`move speed steps` block.

 ```scratch